 You’ll see that people say perfectionism is not that serious.
 Somebody says little perfectionism helps to create the best piece.

-	I highly doubt that because I know what this perfectionism has already done to me.
-What I have already lost because of this.
+I highly doubt that because I know what this perfectionism has done to me and what I have already lost.

-	I recognized these seven prominent “perfectionism behaviors” out of my life.
+I recognized these seven prominent “perfectionism behaviors” in my life.
 If you could see these in you, it might be a sign.

 “I’ll do this tomorrow” is the most significant enemy of my life.

 I have been waiting for the perfect time to start a blog for years until I write perfect English and I get the ideal time and place to write.
 Until I become an expert in my niche.
 Until I learn to code and use Wordpress.